redshift75/autostrada/README.md

 # Bring a Trailer Scraper

 This project provides tools for scraping auction data from Bring a Trailer (BaT) and uploading it to Supabase for analysis.

-## Features

-- Scrape completed auction results with pagination support
-- Scrape active auction listings
-- Upload data to Supabase for storage and analysis
-- Filter results by make, model, and year

 ## Setup